AlibabaCloudDocs/ecs/intl.en-US/Pricing/Change the billing method/Change the billing method for network usage.md

         -   Multiple instances: Select the pay-as-you-go instances for which you want to change the billing method for network usage.
 In the lower part of the page, choose **More** \> **Configuration Change** \> **Change Pay-as-you-go Instance Bandwidth**.
 5. On the Change Bandwidth page, find the Bandwidth section, select **Pay-By-Traffic**, and then set a peak bandwidth value.

 6. Read the notes and terms of service.
-If you do not have any questions, select *ECS Service Terms*.
+If you do not have questions, select *ECS Service Terms*.

 7. Confirm the configuration costs, click Confirm in the lower part of the page, and then perform the subsequent operations as instructed on the page.